Where is the ADT?

 Who will manage and maintain the ADT when it is complete?

-The ADT Society, a nationwide non-profit organization, has been established for the purpose of administering the affairs of the ADT, and to coordinate the efforts of the many local trail organizations that will be maintaining the ADT.
+The ADT is complete, but will probably never actually be finished.
+The ADT Society, a nationwide non-profit organization, was established for the purpose of administering the affairs of the ADT, and to coordinate the efforts of the many local trail organizations that maintain the ADT.

 Long-distance trails are used mostly by people living close to the trail and by week-enders.
-Backpacking excursions are normally a few days to a couple weeks.
-For example, of the estimated four million users of the Appalachian Trail each year, only about 200-300 walk the entire trail.
-This will be true of the ADT as well, especially because of its proximity to urban trails where use will be the highest.
+Backpacking excursions are normally a few days to a couple of weeks.
+For example, of the estimated four million users of the Appalachian Trail each year, only about 1200 walk the entire trail.
+This is true of the ADT as well, especially because of its proximity to urban trails where use is the highest.